Liliia-Aliakberova/logview_approaches_for_extention/README.md

    ```

 If you wish to execute the examples in the notebook files, please ensure that you have 'ipykernel' installed in your Python environment.
-If it's not install, you can easily install it as follows:
+If it's not installed, you can easily install it as follows:

 * install `ipykernel` with pip
     ```sh